How to decode a JWT

 Is it safe to paste a real JWT here?

-Yes — decoding happens entirely in your browser, so tokens are never transmitted or logged.
-Still, treat production tokens like passwords; this tool is safer than server-based decoders precisely because nothing leaves your machine.
+Yes, decoding happens entirely in your browser, so tokens are never transmitted, logged, or sent to any server.
+This is safer than server-based decoders precisely because nothing leaves your machine.
+Still, treat production tokens like passwords and clear them from the box when you're done.

 Does this verify the signature?

-No — signature verification requires the secret or public key, which only the issuing server should have.
-This tool decodes the header and payload, which is what you need for debugging claims and expiry.
+No. Signature verification requires the secret key or public key that only the issuing server should hold.
+This tool decodes the header and payload, which is exactly what you need to inspect claims, roles, and expiry, but it does not and cannot confirm the token is authentic.

-exp is expiry and iat issued-at (Unix timestamps — the tool translates exp and flags expired tokens). sub is the subject, usually the user ID; aud and iss identify audience and issuer.
+exp is the expiry time and iat the issued-at time, both Unix timestamps, this tool converts exp to a readable date and flags expired tokens. sub is the subject (usually the user ID), while aud and iss identify the token's intended audience and its issuer.